hsharriman/github.io/src/assets/cv.md

 #### ARCS Scholarship Recipient `2023-2026`

+_Awarded to one first-year PhD student in Carnegie Mellon's School of Computer Science in 2023_

 #### NSF Travel Grant to DIAGRAMS Conference `2024`

 #### ACM L@S Best Paper Honorable Mention `2024`